SomaTakata/ARTOFOLIO/README.md

 <img width="1512" alt="スクリーンショット 2025-04-17 19 19 20" src="https://github.com/user-attachments/assets/95dc4a61-9e8a-4826-b5ff-7cecaa5aaa9d" />

+# Key contribution
+- I paid special attention to the placement of lights and the texture of the walls to make it look like a real museum.
+- I generated the indoor plants in the museum using Luma AI.
+This was my first time incorporating Luma AI assets into a product with Three.js.
+- Inspired by the Next.js Hackathon, I designed the entire site — from the museum interior to the landing page — using black and white as the main theme.

 # Tech Stack
 Here's the tech stack I used to build Artofolio.